 In May 2014 a high-level Steering Group of the four main project partners (Mavisbank Trust, Historic Scotland, Midlothian Council and the Edinburgh & Lothians Greenspace Trust) was established to coordinate partner engagement and commitment to the Mavisbank project.
 In 2015 Historic Scotland evolved to become Historic Environment Scotland and the partnership was joined by the Landmark Trust in 2017.
-Currently, the Steering Group partners continue to work together.
+The Steering Group partners continue to work together although the Landmark Trust has now taken on the role of lead organisation.